Qatar detains workers protesting late pay before World Cup - WHIZ News

 The move comes as Qatar faces intense international scrutiny over its labor practices ahead of the tournament.
 Like other Gulf Arab nations, Qatar heavily relies on foreign labor.
 The workers’ protest a week ago — and Qatar’s reaction to it — could further fuel the concern.

 The head of a labor consultancy investigating the incident said the detentions cast new doubt on Qatar’s pledges to improve the treatment of workers.
-“Is this really the reality coming out?” asked Mustafa Qadri, executive director of the group, Equidem Research.
+“Is this really the reality coming out?” asked Mustafa Qadri, executive director of the group Equidem.

 In a statement to The Associated Press on Sunday night, Qatar’s government acknowledged that “a number of protesters were detained for breaching public safety laws.”
 It declined to offer any information about the arrests or any deportations.